mozex/laravel-scout-bulk-actions/README.md

 ## How Does It Work?

-The Laravel Scout Extended package has been designed to automatically identify and interact with all models in your Laravel application that use Scout's Searchable trait.
+The Laravel Scout Bulk Actions package has been designed to automatically identify and interact with all models in your Laravel application that use Scout's Searchable trait.

 Upon execution of a command, the package will first scan the directories specified in the config file for models.
 This is done to find all models utilizing Laravel Scout's Searchable trait.

 Once the models have been identified, the package will then execute Scout's native import or flush commands on each of these models, depending on the command you've chosen to run.

 ## Testing